 So, what is a hybrid workspace?
 Well, it’s the best of both worlds.
 Employees can choose to work in the office or at home.
 Some businesses let their teams decide where they work on which days while others contractually obliged workers to be in the office a set number of days.

-Some may wonder whether hybrid working isn’t more expensive for the employer.
+Some may wonder whether hybrid working isn’t more expensive for the employer, with some employers needing to utilise a desk reservation system to manage office staff levels and others not prepared for full occupancy offices.
 After all, they’re paying for office space and work from home equipment.
 Yet, hybrid workspaces can be far more productive and well worth the actual cost with the right technology in place.

 Hybrid Office Workspace Technologies